tgalala/Loan-Defaults-Machine-Learning-2-Algorithm-Poster/README.md

 Author Tareq Galala

-Comparison of Naïve Bayes and Ensemble Boosted Trees Applied to Loan Defaults Dataset.
+Comparison of Naïve Bayes and Ensemble Boosted Trees Applied for Loan Defaults Dataset.

 Introduction and Motivation